johannesulf/dsigma/docs/application_des.rst

 later use to estimate uncertainties.
 Finally, we stack the lensing signal in 4 different BOSS redshift bins and save the data.

 We choose to include all the necessary corrections factors.
-The multiplicative shear correction is the most important and absolutely necessary.
-The random subtraction is recommended but not strictlynecessary.
-Note that we don't apply a boost correction, but this is something that would also be possible.
+The tensor shear response correction and the photo-z dilution correction are the ones discussed above.
+Additionally, we perform a random subtraction which is highly recommended but not strictly necessary.
+Note that we don't apply a boost correction since this might be biased for DES given our boost estimator.

 .. code-block:: python